-As is proven in the paper [28], given a nondecreasing submodular system (V, f, k), where $f(V)+f(\emptyset) \ge f(S)$ holds for any nonempty subset S of V, the set partition problem can be approximated within a factor of (2 - 2/k) in polynomial time.
-This paper provides a greedy algorithm to guard this result.
-Since our system is also submodular (proven below), we present a Greedy Partition that satisfies delay constraints.
+As is proven in the paper [19], given a nondecreasing submodular system (V, f, k), where $f(V) + f(\emptyset) \ge f(S)$ holds for any nonempty subset S of V, the set partition problem can be approximated within a factor of (2-2/k) in polynomial time.
+They provide a greedy algorithm to guard this result.
+Since our system is also submodular (proven below), we present Greedy Partition which satisfies delay constraints.

-As is shown in Algorithm 1, the Greedy-Partition has two functions.
-The main function GREEDY-PARTITION returns the final partition P over a given set Q. Starting with the 1partition $P_1 = Q$, in its ith iteration, we obtain an i + 1partition P{i+1} by partitioning some members of the previous i-partition P_i .
+As is shown in Algorithm 1, Greedy-Partition has two functions.
+The main function GREEDY-PARTITION returns the final partition P over a given set Q. Starting with the 1-partition $P_1 = Q$, in its ith iteration, we obtain an i + 1-partition P{i+1} by partitioning some members of the previous i-partition P_i .
 We halt when a partition P satisfies the delay constraints.
-For any member W in i-partition P_i , we call function OPTIMAL-SUBSET [28] to find its minimal-partitioningcost subset.
-Since a minimal-cost solution is desired, we
+For any member W in i-partition P_i , we call function OPTIMAL-SUBSET [19] to find its minimal-partitioning-cost subset.
+Since a minimal-cost solution is desired, we choose the least-cost partition among all members.
+The time complexity of this algorithm is $O(kn^3)$, where k is the number of groups, and n is the query number.
+Grouping results of previous examples are listed in Table IV.